 On 20th September 2018, nine of the top B-School teams were flown down to the Flipkart Headquarters at Bengaluru, with their pitch for the next big e-commerce idea to improve customer engagement.
 The finalists included IIM Ahmedabad, IIM Bangalore, IIM Calcutta, IIM Kozhikode, IIM Lucknow, XLRI Jamshedpur, SPJIMR Mumbai, FMS Delhi, and MICA Ahmedabad.
 Before taking center stage, the teams found time to discuss ideas with their respective Flipkart mentors, who had been guiding the students throughout their WiRED journey.
 “The mentor connects have been really helpful.
 It’s helped us gain more Flipkart-specific business context while building our case.
 We feel more confident in facing the jury now,” says Satyam Avhad from the IIM Bangalore team.

-Once the mentor-connects were over, the teams were now ready to make their pitch to two of the toughest jury members in the e-commerce business — Adarsh K Menon, VP & Head, Private Labels and Electronics, and Anil Goteti, VP & Head of Flipkart Marketplace.
+Once the mentor-connects were over, the teams were now ready to make their pitch to two of the toughest jury members in the e-commerce business — Adarsh K Menon, VP & Head, Private brands and Electronics, and Anil Goteti, VP & Head of Flipkart Marketplace.
 For the next few hours, the nine teams presented their ideas, which involved gamified experiences, social media sharing, content integration & engagement programs, to name a few.
 At the end of an enthralling day of presentations, the CEO of Flipkart called for the team from IIM Calcutta to step on the stage and claim the winning trophy.